Swift | Silent | Deadly

 Shooting a drill cold is still pretty artificial.
 You have the whole drive to the range to think about it.
 You pull your gun out and switch ammo, and set up your target.
 Protective equipment goes on your head.
 You have ample mental – if not physical – preparedness.
 In a gunfight you are unlikely to have more than a few seconds’ time to prepare.
 Good situational awareness will increase this time (and even better, allow you to simply AVOID!), but there is little we can do on the range to get a similar experience to pulling a gun in public.
 So, we get as close as we possibly can, by shooting the drill cold.

-It is not mean to be shot over and over – it is meant as a test of skill and an indicator of where work is needed.
+The Ten Second Standards is not meant to be shot over and over – it is meant as a test of skill and an indicator of where work is needed.
 It is also meant to be shot with what you actually carry.
 This means your carry gun, in your carry holster.
 Ideally it would be shot with carry ammo, but I know this incurs much more cost than shooting it with ball.
 Regardless, it will let you know where you stand with the gun you walk out of your house wearing every day.
 It means little to shoot this with your full-size “range gun.”
 Shoot it with carry/duty gear.

 Closing Thoughts